Pages Menu

 • Provide required training for private pilot, commercial pilot and certified flight instructor candidates

-• Endorse private pilot, commercial pilot and certified flight instructor candidates to take FAA oral and practical exams
+• Endorse private pilot, commercial pilot and certified flight instructor candidates to take FAA practical exams

 • Provide required training and endorsements for pilots seeking complex and/or high performance endorsements